Mauritania Islamic Air Force

-The Mauritania Islamic Air Force (Force Aérienne Islamique de Mauritanie or FAIM) is the air force of the Armed Forces of Mauritania.
+The Mauritania Islamic Air Force (Force Aérienne Islamique de Mauritanie or FAIM, sometimes also Faidem) is the air force of the Armed Forces of Mauritania.
 It was established in 1960.
 Like many of the former French colonies, Mauritania received limited economic and military aid from France.
 The FAIM started out as a French-operated transport force, and has seen combat against the Polisario Front in the 1970s.

 History

 Beginnings

 The Mauritania Islamic Air Force came into being shortly after the country's independence, in 1960.
 At that time, it was named the Aviation Group of the Islamic Republic of Mauritania (Groupement Aérien de la République Islamique de Mauritanie).
 Its first aircraft were one Douglas C-47 and several Max Holste MH.1521 Broussards, all donated by France and operating from the airfield at Nouakchott.
 All of the newly created air force's personnel was French.
 Five additional C-47s and three Broussards were bought in the following years.
 In 1966, the air force was officially re-designated as the Mauritania Islamic Air Force (Force Aérienne Islamique de Mauritanie or FAIM for short).
 The purchase of six SOCATA Rallyes allowed for the training of native pilots to begin in 1970.

 Thanks to the influx of newly trained native pilots and ground personnel, the FAIM grew significantly in the early 1970s.
 A 1971 reorganisation saw the creation of a transport squadron (operating C-47s) and a liaison squadron (operating the Broussards and seven second-hand Reims-Cessna Skymasters.
 Two Douglas C-54s were bought in 1974, and two Short Skyvan 3Ms followed the next year.
 In 1976, four Reims-Cessna FTB337Gs and four Britten-Norman Defenders were acquired, and formed a surveillance squadron.
 Both of these types could be armed with gun and rocket pods.
 Over the years, a total of nine Defenders were bought.
 Subsequently, negotiations for the purchase of FMA IA 58 Pucarás were initiated with Argentina.
 A contract was almost concluded, but the acquisition process was stopped due to financial considerations.
 However, four de Havilland Canada DHC-5 Buffalos were bought in 1978.
 As of 1976, the FAIM numbered less than 150 personnel.